zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-google.md

 Completely pure celibacy, with all the connotations of meaning Expresses, from the point of view of the mind accustomed to such a word The understood Dhammas are largely tolerated.
 That is.
-'Dharmadhara' means Sutra, Geyya grammar, Stanza, Udanaya, Ithivuttaka, Jataka, Abbhuta Dhamma, Wedallaya, Dhammas.
+'Dharmadhara' means Sutta, Geyya grammar, Stanza, Udanaya, Ithivuttaka, Jataka, Abbhuta Dhamma, Wedallaya, Dhammas.
 Bhajana, the polytheistic Dharmadhara friend Doing means serving.